 The ACC has been known to sailors for centuries.
 A sailing ship can travel west along the current with great speed (if the sailors have the bravery and stamina to confront the fierce winds of “the roaring forties”).
 The “clipper route” was the fastest sailing route around the world, but it was dangerous.
 The three great capes (Cape Horn, the Cape of Good Hope, and Cape Leeuwin) all claimed innumerable lives as did wind, ice, and storm.
 Today the clipper route has been abandoned as self-powered ships bring their cargoes of plastic junk straight across the ocean from China (and then cut across the Panama Canal) but sailing enthusiasts still recognize the fastest way to ride the wind around the planet.
 The major circumnavigation sailboat races all travel the clipper route.

 The true history and significance of the ACC vastly exceeds the paltry recent concerns of navigation and world trade.
 Geologists estimate that the ACC current began spinning around 34 million years ago at the end of the Eocene epoch as Antarctica split from Australia and drifted further south.
-When still connected, Antarctica and Australia had been a place where cold southern water and chill weather mixed together with tropical warmth—thus causing the whole planet to warm up.
-However when Antarctica drifted south, it started a series of climate feedback loops.
+Back when Antarctica and Australia were still connected, the great amalgamated continent was a place where cold southern water and chill weather mixed together with tropical warmth—thus causing the whole planet to warm up.
+However when Antarctica broke away and drifted south, it started a series of climate feedback loops.
 The oceans around the continent began to freeze and ice started to build up on the mountains.
 An entire continental ecosystem began to change in the cold.
 The tropical forests (which had been filled with strange marsupials) began to die and become tundra.
 As the Oligocene progressed and Drake’s Passage widened, the rivers–once filled with catfish–turned to ice.
 The landmasses of Antarctica became crushed down under immense glaciers.
 Antarctica died in the cold.
-By 15 million years ago it was as it is now, home to only tardigrades, lichen, and a handful of visiting birds and seals.
+By 15 million years ago it became as it is now–home to only tardigrades, lichen, and a handful of visiting birds and seals.

 Even now the Antarctic Circumpolar Current still isolates the continent from the warmth of the rest of the world.
 Yet through upwelling of iron and other nutrients, the current bolsters an immense fecundity of phytoplankton–the great primary producer of the ocean.
 Masses of copepods and krill feed on the algae and the diatoms and they in turn are eaten by fish, mollusks, mammals, birds, filter feeders…everything.
 The great southern oceans are among the most diverse and strange habitats for living things.
 It is there that the largest mollusk on the planet is found—which is the subject of an upcoming post.